pmem/dev-utils-kit/README.md

 # dev-utils-kit

 ## Overview

-The content of this repository consists of scripts and functions meant to be used within other repositories.
+This repository consists of scripts, functions and Docker images meant to be used in other repositories in pmem organization.

-Currently, you can use the following functionalities:
+Currently, you can find here:
-  -  Jenkins's shared scripts and functions
+  - Jenkins's shared scripts and functions,
+  - Base Docker images for all pmem-related projects.